Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/web-developer-experience.md

 ```

 ## Insights
-For Web Application developers to work effectively in an XM Cloud project, they require specific inputs and support from other team roles.
+For Web Application developers to work effectively in a SitecoreAI project, they require specific inputs and support from other team roles.
 Enforcing cross-functional collaboration is key for a successfull project.
 The following guidance converce most common requirements expected from each role, but these should be tailored based on your setup.

 **Project Managers, Project Owner**